News

 General Conditions

-Sunrise/Sunset: Today’s (March 5) sunrise was at 6:27 AM; sunset will be at 5:58 PM.
-Sunrise is 11 minutes earlier than last week, and sunset is 7 minutes later; so the days are getting longer by about 2-1/2 minutes per day.
-Don’t forget to more your classic clock hands ahead one hour for Daylight Savings Time starting Sunday, March 8 (spring forward, fall back).
+Sunrise/Sunset: Today’s (April 16) sunrise was at 6:22 AM; sunset will be at 7:39 PM.
+Sunrise is 11 minutes earlier than last week and sunset is 6 minutes later, so the days continue to get longer by about 2-1/2 minutes per day.

 Forecast